Elections in Germany: State elections in the Federal Republic of Germany

 State elections are conducted under various rules set by the states.
 In general they are conducted according to some form of party-list proportional representation, either the same as the federal system or some simplified version.
-The election period is generally four to five years, and the dates of elections vary from state to state.
+The election period was mostly expanded from four to five years in the last decades, with some states still sticking to four.
+The dates of elections vary due to various reasons, one of them is having a time window of several weeks or months to pick a Sunday.
+Sometimes, states with upcoming elections choose the same day, sometimes one picks a different date.